 - Factors That Increase the Risk of Undescended Testes in Newborns

 - Cryptorchidism Symptoms

 - When Should You Call the Doctor?

 Undescended testicles, a common childhood condition, is a situation where the testicles are not in the usual place in the scrotum.
-Sometimes, baby boys are just born with one testicle in the skin sac or scrotum lying behind their penis.
+Sometimes, baby boys are born with just one testicle in the skin sac or scrotum lying behind their penis.
 The other testicle, although present, is higher than where it should be, in the stomach.
-In few children, it could happen to both testicles.
+In a few children, it could happen to both testicles.

 What Does an Undescended Testicle Mean?

 A testicle that has not moved further down in the boy’s scrotum by birth is termed as an undescended testicle.
 Medically this condition is called cryptorchidism.
 In some cases, both the testicles fail to come down by birth.
 It is quite natural for the descent to be completed within 3 months after birth.
 Doctors conduct routine checks to keep a watch, and if it does not happen, medical intervention is recommended.
 Premature babies and babies with low weight are at a greater risk of such a situation.
 Majority of times, the testicle does move into the proper position on its own and surgery is suggested only if deemed necessary.

 Undescended testicles are found in about 3 to 4 out of 100 newborn babies.
 Fortunately, most of these cases, the testicles drop down on their own within the first three months after birth.
 However, sometimes testicles don’t drop on their own even after three months of life.
 About 1 or 2 of the 100 boys with the condition need treatment.

 Factors That Increase the Risk of Undescended Testes in Newborns

 There are some pre-determined factors that increase the chance of risk of undescended testes in newborn baby boys: